psoni2628/ScreenshotScraper/os_screenshot/README.md

 This script gets every screenshot from the images folder and merge these .png files in the correct order to create a single pdf file.
 The dimensions for each page of the pdf can be set to any custom value and is hardcoded for this script.

 ### pdf_maker.py
-This script runs both of the scripts above right after the other.
+This script runs pdf_screenshot.py and then pdf_merge.py.
 The same rules when running pdf_screenshot.py apply here as well.